-What impact will the proposal have on?
-Community Safety and Inclusive Impact Certair ainty Recommendation (to Design + - N/A ? !
-Description of impact minimise or maximise impact) Crime prevention - incorporating elements to help design out crime and help people feel secure The overall design strategy has incorporated methods for designing out crime.
+What impact will the propos sal hav e on?
+Community Safety and Inclusive Impact Certainty Recommendation (to Design + • N/A ? ı Description of impact minimise or maximise impact) Crime prevention - incorporating elements to help design out crime and help people feel secure The overall design strategy has incorporated methods for designing out crime.
 This includes active frontages and a layout for strong natural surveillance.
-Public and private spaces are clearly defined throughout the site, with the use of robust boundary treatments and planting to create defensible spaces.
+Public and private spaces are clearly defined throughout the site, with the use of The layout creates a safe and accessible environment where opportunities for crime are designed out and community safety is promoted. robust boundary treatments and planting to create defensible spaces.
 These features will ensure a safe and secure environment for future and existing residents.
+Streets and public open spaces have good surveillance from properties and rear gardens are set in defensive blocks to restrict opportunities for access.
 The scheme promotes active frontages and a layout for strong natural surveillance, particularly over the areas of public open space within the northern extent of the Site.
 Similarly, areas of on street parking will be highly visible to the properties they serve.
 The scheme has been carefully designed to avoid the creation of ambiguous spaces, where no one will take ownership.
 Detailed measures relating to crime prevention design and features is detailed within the Design and Access Statement.
-The layout creates a safe and accessible environment where opportunities for crime are designed out and promote community safety.
-Promoting maximum use of buildings and public spaces by a variety of diverse groups. $\boxtimes$ N/A - Not considered relevant to this scheme, due to it being solely for C3 residential use.
-N/A
+Promoting maximum use of buildings and public spaces by a variety of diverse groups. \boxtimes N/A - Not considered relevant to this scheme, due to it being solely for C3 residential use.
+M4(2) and M4(3) house types are proposed which widen opportunities for access to an appropriate home.
+Public open spaces and associated play equipment will be designed to ensure it is accessible to all user groups.
+This should be viewed in the context of the wider MU1

 What impact will the proposal have on?
-Community Safety and Inclusive Impact Certainty ainty Recommendation (to Design + - N/A ? !
-Description of impact minimise or maximise impact) Promoting a sense of ownership, respect, territorial responsibility, and community, including meaningful community & voluntary sector participation $\boxtimes$ $\boxtimes$ The overall design strategy has incorporated methods for designing out crime, this includes active frontages and a layout for strong natural surveillance.
+Community Safety and Inclusive lmp act Certai ainty Recommendation (to Design + - N/A ?
+I Description of impact minimise or maximise impact) development which will deliver interconnected opportunities for recreation.
+Promoting a sense of ownership, respect, territorial responsibility, and community, including meaningful community & voluntary sector participation \boxtimes The overall design strategy has incorporated methods for designing out crime, this includes active frontages and a layout for strong natural surveillance.
 Public and private spaces are clearly defined throughout the site, with the use of robust boundary treatments and planting to create defensible spaces.
 These features will ensure a safe and secure environment for future and existing residents.
-The layout creates a safe and accessible environment where opportunities for crime are designed out and promote community safety.
+The layout creates a safe and accessible environment where opportunities for crime are designed out and community safety is promoted.
 Maximising use of security, management, and maintenance × The overall design strategy has incorporated methods for designing out crime, this includes active frontages and a layout for strong natural surveillance.
 Public and private spaces are clearly defined throughout the site, with the use of robust boundary treatments and planting to create defensible spaces.
 These features will ensure a safe and secure environment for future and existing residents.
-The layout creates a safe and accessible environment where opportunities for crime are designed out and promote community safety.
+The layout creates a safe and accessible environment where opportunities for crime are designed out and community safety is promoted.
 Connecting with existing communities, i.e., layout and movement to avoid physical barriers, severance with land uses & spaces to encourage social interaction/prevent suicide × As the layout demonstrates, a permeable and legible network of streets and pedestrian links can be achieved at this site, enhancing connections and providing easy and direct access to existing services and facilities within the wider locality.
-The pedestrian and vehicle links ensure that the site is not isolated and allows safe movement both within and around the site, with the links being well overlooked.
-The proposed development has taken appropriate design measures to incorporate positive connection of the new development and surrounding areas.
-As such, no further recommendations or mitigation is required.
+The proposed development has taken appropriate design measures to incorporate positive connections between the new development and surrounding areas.